HerramadeusGameAppLib/NetEaseMusicCacheDecoder/README.md

-# Just a practice as a Python starter.
+# Just a practice as a beginner of Python.